-Inventories are stated at the lower of cost and net realizable value as of balance sheet date.
-Cost is calculated as the average cost over the month.
+Inventories are stated at the lower of cost and net realizable value expressed in purchasing power as of balance sheet date.
+Cost expressed in purchasing power is calculated as the average cost over the month.
 Net realizable value represents the estimated selling price less all estimated costs incurred in marketing and selling.